finnpedersenkazes/learning-ts/README.md

 - On our `button` we add an event listener: `button.addEventListener("click", updateState);`
 - On our `body_text` we add an identifyer so that we can find it again: `body_text.setAttribute("id", "display_state")`

 Finally we need the two missing pieces.
-To initiaqlize the view and to update the view.
+To initialize the view and to update the view.

 ```